tradexy/cline-superb-listassist-pages/code_refactoring.md

             *   `maybeInjectAffiliateTag` (affiliate link generation logic)
             *   Any other helper functions that appear in multiple files (e.g., DOM helpers if any).
         *   Document where each duplicated function is found and note any minor variations.
-    3. Create a simple document (e.g., `refactoring_audit.txt`) within `superb_live-extension` to list these findings.
+    3. Create a simple document (e.g., `refactoring_audit.txt`) within `superb_live-extension` to document findings.
 This will be your checklist for elimination.

 ---